 “Try to not match their harsh or condescending or abrupt tone,” Bouffard says.
 “Stick with the tone and energy you want, as much as is possible.”
-When someone has really gotten under your skin, this is easier said than done, but stooping to their level will never help the situation.
-Before getting on a call or emailing a bothersome client, don’t focus on the nasty or confusing things they might say (and how badly you want to fire back at them).
+Before getting on a call or emailing a bothersome client, don’t focus on the nasty or confusing things they might say.
 Instead, Bouffard says to “picture the zen, calm, assertive manner you’d like to present yourself, where you don’t give in to defensiveness or worry.”
 This takes practice, but in the long run, you’re better off demonstrating how you’d like to be spoken to by speaking to your clients in that same way.

 Cut them down to size (in your head).

 When you’re working with a difficult client, corresponding and collaborating can be frustrating.
 Bouffard offers a quick (and funny) visualization exercise to squash any feelings of intimidation ahead of your next meeting: “Picture the client smaller in your mind, shrink their size or voice in your imagination, helping you somatically regain some semblance of power balance.
 You can imagine them three inches tall, silenced, and in clown pajamas.”
 If you can picture your client in a silly light, you may find it easier to speak with them, ask them questions, and even negotiate with them when the time comes.